binh1232004/BackEnd-SocialMedia/SMedia/API-GroupPosts-Pending-USAGE-UPDATED.md

 ## Description

-This endpoint retrieves a list of pending posts for a specific group.
+This endpoint retrieves a list of pending posts that are visible for a specific group.
 Only group administrators can access this endpoint.
+The endpoint filters to include only posts that are not approved (pending) and are marked as visible.

 ## Authentication Requirements